TomCrypto/equinox/README.md

 Equinox is a WebGL2 stochastic progressive photon mapper written in modern Rust targeting WebAssembly.
 Its goal is to provide me with an efficient playground to experiment with new computer graphics ideas and generate pretty renders.
 The renderer itself is completely safe Rust and forbids unsafe code.

-Check out the [live demo](https://tomcrypto.github.io/equinox/), note that the front-end is currently designed with desktops in mind and the renderer has not yet received much testing on mobile devices or Intel graphics cards.
+See the [gallery](gallery/README.md) for pretty pictures, or check out the [live demo](https://tomcrypto.github.io/equinox/)!
+Note that the front-end is currently designed with desktops in mind and the renderer has not yet received much testing on mobile devices or Intel graphics cards.

 ## Features